Glossary

 Occupational exposure limits

-When there is an occupational exposure limit, an assessment must be made as to whether the content is acceptable with regard to the limit.
+There are occupational exposure limits for around 400 substances.
+They indicate the highest acceptable levels in inhaled air (see AFS Occupational Exposure Limit Values).
+When there is an occupational exposure limit for inhalation exposure, an assessment must be made as to whether the content is acceptable with regard to the limit.
 This must also be documented.
 An exposure test must be performed if there is no other way to do this.

 PBT/vPvB